Orbital-Web/Raphael/README.md

 Builds for Windows and Ubuntu/WSL are available on the [Releases](https://github.com/Orbital-Web/Raphael/releases) page.

-Please make sure to keep `main.exe` in the same folder as the `src/` folder and `openal32.dll` (dll only needed for Windows) so that it may load textures, sounds, and fonts correctly.
+The UCI engine is a standalone executable.
+The GUI is in `main.zip` and should be extracted and kept in the `main` folder to ensure the executable can correctly find its dependencies (you may rename the folder).
 If you are on Ubuntu, please run `sudo apt install libsfml-dev` as the build is dynamically linked.

 Please see the sections below on how to compile the code yourself if the executables do not work for you.